Monkey Island: Guybrush Threepwood, when he's not being saved by Elaine or showing occasional random intelligence.

 Amitie "Amita" Florian of Magical Girl Lyrical Nanoha A's Portable : The Gears of Destiny, who seems to have watched way too many Super Robot and Toku shows and believes that the only things you need to succeed in are Fighting Spirit! and Guts! and Hot Blood!
 Among other things, she accidentally causes a lot unnecessary confrontation with the older characters by pointing her guns at them at the beginning while asking for their help, gets immediately distracted when confronted by Arf because "Squee!~ Dog girl with dog ears and tail", and refuses medical attention for a virus because she states that Fighting Spirit and Guts are all you need to overcome.
 She also believes that she's a Super Hero, though she's more right about that last one since she's a Ridiculously Human Robot from the future who fights for her planet.

 Ratchet from Ratchet & Clank has his moments.
-Notably in R&C5 when Ratchet is completely confused as to why Luna has a latch on the back of her head with monitors and Technomites inside.
+Notably in Size Matters, when Ratchet is completely confused as to why Luna has a latch on the back of "her" head with monitors and Technomites inside.

 Clank: Ratchet?
 Do you notice anything strange about Luna?
 Ratchet: Well, she does seem to have an unusually large door on the back of her head.
 Clank: And why do you think that is?
 Ratchet: Because she's a... uhm... robot..?

-Averted wholesale in Xenoblade Chronicles.
+Averted wholesale in Xenoblade.
 The protagonist Shulk is actually quite intelligent, but is inexperienced.
 Even Reyn, who would normally be next in line for the title, is well-spoken and capable of reasoned debate despite his lack of book learning.
 You can count the total moments of protagonist stupidity that aren't due to misinformation or traps on one hand.